stazoone/MathRacer/README.md

-Started working on a website inspired by the popular game TypeRacer, but with math.
+this is a project inspired by the popular online game TypeRacer, but with Math.

+so far did only a simple front-end for the application, currently trying to learn react.